openstack-infra/infra-specs/specs/zuulv3.rst

       name: base
       timeout: 30m
       nodes: precise
-      auth:  # Auth may only be defined in central config, not in-repo
+      auth:
         inherit: true  # Child jobs may inherit these credentials
-        swift:
+        swift:         # Swift usage may only be defined in config repo
           - container: logs
       workspace: /opt/workspace  # Where to place git repositories
       post-run: